The EYFS Curriculum

 The Early Learning Goals

-At the end of F2 we assess the children against the Early Learning Goals.
+At the end of Reception (F2) we assess the children against the Early Learning Goals.
 This is the age related skills and knowledge the children should have in each of the 7 areas.
 Below are the Early Learning Goals and the statements the children need to achieve by the end of the year, to give you an understanding of what we are working towards.

 •Show an understanding of their own feelings and those of others, and begin to regulate their behaviour accordingly.